mohibfd/Sensitivity-Classification-Dissertation/Meeting-Notes/twenty-first.md

 discuss software based

-add a sentence as to what it enables the user to do and htat it identifies documents that are difficult to judge and multiple explanations strategies

-what the added value is of multiple classifiers

 maybe I should say now, since it takes as input a collection of documents, it passes through a preprocessing step which does x yz.
 It's your first step, what I did, our preprocessing.
 The system should be the focus of. it is the system that takes in the data and does the preporcessing competing

 that's the experimental design, user study: experimental design